triThirty/head_first_-mnist/mini_project_of_kubernetes/README.md

 CMD ["torchserve", "--start", "--model-store", "/tmp/models", "--models", "mnist=mnist.mar"]
 ```
-Two things had be done in Dockerfile.
+Two things had been done in Dockerfile.
 - One is to use torch-model-archiver to generate mnist.mar.
 - Two is to set CMD to run torchserve.

 Then run `docker build -t mnist:v0.1.0 .`, we get a TorchServe image where mnist model runs.

 ### Generate Helm chart
 For mnist TorchServe, I use ingress to export the inner service which includes 8080 and 8081 port.
-For 8080, it's use as REST based inference.
-For 8081, it's use as metrics APIs which can be used by Promethues.
+For 8080, it's used as REST based inference.
+For 8081, it's used as metrics APIs which can be used by Promethues.

 Then we run `helm lint mnist_chart` to check the syntax.